- PERSONAL GAS DETECTION

 No matter where your workers are, whether in a busy facility or in a lone worker situation at a remote site, with wearable devices and data dashboards you can monitor the safety status of every single employee anywhere in the world.
 You have the ability to protect workers anywhere with either cellular or satellite connections so they can stay safe no matter their location.

 By clustering teams and sites, you gain real-time insights into gas exposure risks across any given workspace.
-And GPS tracking allows managers to track if workers haven’t reached a specific muster point and can connect to ensure no one gets
+And GPS tracking allows managers to track if workers haven’t reached a specific muster point and can connect to ensure no one gets left behind.

 By using predictive models on your specific accumulated historical data across range of IoT devices, you’re able to identify patterns and thus key indicators to be able to forecast where and when incidents are more likely to occur.